 - I HAVE RESERVED AN ANIMAL, WHAT HAPPENS NOW?

 Once you have reserved your animal, we will make arrangements for any vet treatments necessary prior to re-homing to be done.
-All dogs and cats from Woodside go home fully neutered, micro-chipped and full vaccinated.
-Rabbits and ferrets go home neutered and vaccinated.
+All dogs and cats from Woodside go home fully neutered (when old enough), micro-chipped and fully vaccinated.
+Rabbits go home neutered and vaccinated.
 The cost of this is included in your re-homing fee.

 If a home visit is necessary, we will pass your details to a home visit co-ordinator who will arrange for your local visitor to contact you.
 This should happen within 5 days.

 Once your home visit has taken place, please contact Woodside on 0116 2336677.

 - HOW DO I ARRANGE TO COLLECT MY RESCUE ANIMAL ?